qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/GREET/GREET_CCLUB_tutorial.md

 - `CCLUB_2024_Rev1.xlsm` saved in your GREET download folder (e.g., **R&D GREET_2024 Rev1**).

 Open the Excel workbook.
-Below is an overview of the CCLUB worksheets:
+Here is an overview of the CCLUB worksheets:
 | Worksheet                  | Description |
 |----------------------------|-------------|
 | Overview                   | Information on CCLUB-related documentation. |